 This list affects other distributions of funds as well.
 Members are limited to the memberships on their Transfer Control List when creating either ACH Distributions or Automated Funds Transfers (AFTs) online.

-Credit unions add memberships to a member's Transfer Control List via Update ARU/Online Bank Transfers on the Update Functions 1 (MNUPDT) menu or via ARU/Online Bank Transfer Controls on the General Configuration 1 (MNCNFC) menu.
+Credit unions add memberships to a member's Transfer Control List via Tool #883 Update ARU/Online Banking Transfer Ctrl.
 A member cannot add an account to his or her Transfer Control List while in online banking.